strapi/strapi/docs/3.x.x/en/plugins/development.md

 ### Folders and files structure

-The API logic of a plugin is located in `./plugins/content-manager`.
+The logic of a plugin is located at his root directory `./plugins/**`.
 The folders and files structure is the following:
 ```
-/project
+/plugin
 └─── admin // Contains the plugin's front-end
 └─── config // Contains the configurations of the plugin
 |    └─── routes.json // Contains the plugin's API routes